Sirvix001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this will show what each script does
+This is a README file that describes what each script is doing